The 20 Best Bladder Cancer Doctors in China

 Distinguished in Bladder Cancer

-Song Wu practices in Jiangyin, China.
+Song Wu practices practicing medicine in Guangzhou, China.
 Wu is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
-Their top areas of expertise are Bladder Cancer, Renal Cell Carcinoma (RCC), Breast Cancer, Orchiectomy, and Nephrectomy.
+They are also highly rated in 4 other conditions, according to our data.
+Their clinical expertise encompasses Bladder Cancer, Renal Cell Carcinoma (RCC), Breast Cancer, Orchiectomy, and Cystectomy.

 Distinguished in Bladder Cancer